scholarships for military children, spouses, and veterans

 The Scholarships for Military Children is funded by Fisher House and its contributors.
 In nearly two decades the scholarship has raised $18 million dollars for recipients.

 In 2018, a total of 500 scholarship grants (each for $2,000) were awarded to recent high school graduates.
-It is currently closed for this year, yet will open up once again in December for the year 2020.
+It is currently closed for this year but will open up once again in mid-December 2023.

 How to apply: The application process is conducted online.
-In addition to factoring academic achievement and community involvement, the scholarship also requires a short, 500 word essay.
+In addition to factoring in academic achievement and community involvement, the scholarship also requires a short, 500-word essay.
+The essay topic will be announced when applications open in December.

 Where to apply: https://www.militaryscholar.org/